sokoloowski/adm/report/src/64-lstm-with-attention.md

 ### Results

-The implementation of an attention mechanism yielded enhanced outcomes; however, this enhancement did not attain statistical significance.
+The implementation of the attention mechanism yielded enhanced outcomes; however, this enhancement did not attain statistical significance.

 ![While the learning curve is not as elegant as that observed in [@fig:dense-learning-curve], it nevertheless demonstrates potential.](images/lstm_accuracy.png){#fig:lstm-attention-learning-curve width=60%}